 For further information, and to book tickets online, check the Wieliczka Salt Mine website.

 The Tourist Route is open from 8 am to 5 pm.
 The tour for English-speakers takes place every hour from 9 am to 5 pm.

 The Miners’ Route is open from 8 am to 5 pm and the tour in English takes place every hour from 9 am to 5 pm.

 - When your guided tour finishes, that is not the end of your visit to the Wieliczka Salt Mine.
 The ticket price includes the museum, a further 2 km walk.
 There is also a museum showing a ten-minute film.

 - If you are timing your exit with a scheduled train departure, note that from the ‘exit’ there is a 15-minute walk to reach the elevator to the surface.
 It wasn’t busy when I visited and this took around half an hour.

 - It can get humid below ground.
 Therefore, even if it is cold outside, bring a bottle of water.

 - Comfortable shoes are a must.
 I walked approximately 5km during the course of my visit.

-- You are asked to buy a permit for 10 PLN (£2) to take photographs in the salt mine.
-However, this is not policed.
-Also, the low light conditions make capturing a decent image challenging (there’s a good reason why there aren’t many images included in this post).
+- You are allowed to take photographs in the mine.
+However, the low light conditions make capturing a decent image challenging (there’s a good reason why there aren’t many images included in this post).